woocommerce/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/data-store/payment.md

 Returns all saved payment methods for the current customer.

-#### _Returns_
+#### _Returns_ <!-- omit in toc -->

-`object` - The saved payment methods for the current customer.
+-   `object`: The saved payment methods for the current customer.
 This is an object, it will be specific to each payment method.
 As an example, Stripe's saved tokens are returned like so:

 ```js
 savedPaymentMethods: {